Last updated: 08 February 2022

 Multiple applications can be stored on the card, enabling partnering on card programs and providing added convenience to the cardholder.
 (Payment, loyalty, transport, eID, electronic signature...)

 Biometrics can be added to the payment cards.
-Read our December 2020 dossier: the case of the biometric banking card.
+Read our dossier: the case of the biometric banking card.

-The University Card is an I.D., an access card, a payment card, and a wallet.
+The University Card is an ID, an access card, a payment card, and a wallet.

-Digital money issued by Central Banks soon could leverage payments offline (smartphones and other offline devices such as banking cards), as evidenced by our recent studies.
+Digital money issued by Central banks could soon leverage payments offline (smartphones and other offline devices such as banking cards), as evidenced by our recent studies.
 These new digital currencies could be accessible to the general public.

 This is not the case for private crypto-currencies.